NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

   <br>

-## Step 2.6: Create the Object Info Model module
+## Step 2.6: Create `object_info_model.py`

-In this new module, you will create the necessary information for the object information to be called, such as the selected prim and tracking when the selection changes. you will also create a stage to be set later on.
+In this new module, you will create the necessary information for the object information to be called, such as the selected prim and tracking when the selection changes.

 Create a file in the same file location as `extension.py` and name it `object_info_model.py`.

   <br>

-  # Step 3: Object Info Model module Code
+  # Step 3: `object_info_model.py` Code
   > **Note:** Work in the `object_info_model.py` module for this section.

 <br>